-I’m a young writer hoping for exposure.
+I’m an unpublished writer hoping for exposure.
 I wrote and researched The Superlatives over the course of three years, finishing in 2018.
 Even after The Superlatives won an award for its research and writing, it has simply been sitting on my laptop since then.
 I want to see it come to life!

-If you’d like to produce the Superlatives in any capacity, I only ask that you let me know first, so that maybe I can attend!
+If you’d like to produce the Superlatives in any capacity, I only ask that you let me know first by emailing firstname.lastname@example.org, so that maybe I can attend!
 Also please take pictures.😊

 The Superlatives- a Play

 Ross McWhirter is an upper-class British conservative, most well known for being one of the identical twins with photographic memories who created The Guinness Book of World Records.

 Emma Duggan is a young Northern Irish Catholic revolutionary who becomes radicalized after a traumatic event in 1972 on Bloody Sunday.

 The plays goes back and forth between the storylines, each side unconsciously mirroring the other.

 They meet toward the end of Act II, when Emma kills Ross.